cagov/design-system/components/README.md

 Each component is an npm package so has a package.json as well as readme and changelog files written in markdown and a test config in the root directory:

 - package.json
-- readme.md
+- README.md
-- changelog.md
+- CHANGELOG.md
-- test.config
+- test-config.js

 The raw markup expected to be used for a CSS only component is included in separate file: